solita/solita.github.com/_posts/2025-02-03-elasticsearch-as-read-database.md

 Elasticsearch is a distributed search and analytics engine built on top of Apache Lucene.
 It is designed for speed and scalability, making it ideal for handling large volumes of data in near real-time.
 Elasticsearch is part of the [Elastic Stack](https://www.elastic.co/elastic-stack), which includes tools like [Kibana](https://www.elastic.co/kibana) for visualization, [Logstash](https://www.elastic.co/logstash) for data processing, and [Beats](https://www.elastic.co/beats) for data shipping.

 Key Features of Elasticsearch:
-- Primary Search Engine: Multiple tools to build any search solution and possibility to integration with generative AI.
+- Primary Search Engine: Multiple tools to build any search solution and possibility to integrate with generative AI.
 -	Full-Text Search: Optimized for fast and relevant full-text searches.
 -	Scalability: Horizontally scalable with support for data sharding and replication.
 -	Real-Time Analytics: Capable of performing complex queries and aggregations in near real-time.